Pub/Sub Event Notifications

 If multiple clients are connected in a cache environment, there needs to be effective communication among them.
 Event Notifications is an efficient mechanism in Pub/Sub to notify the publisher and subscriber about various events happening across the cache and applications.

 Message Delivery Failure Notification

 Delivery failure notification is sent to any publisher that has registered a message failure event on a topic.

 If a message fails to deliver due to any error, the topic retries to deliver that message until the message is expired or evicted.

 If message expiration is triggered, a notification is sent to the publisher containing the expired message and failure reason.

 If messages are marked as failed, the messages are only sent to the publisher.

 In case a message has been published to a topic without any expiration configured, no notification will be sent to the publisher as the message stays within the topic till the cache is active.

 Message Received Notification

 MessageReceivedCallback fires events to registered subscribers against the topic so that it can receive the published messages.

 Subscribers register a MessageReceivedCallback against the topic.

 Messages are received by the subscriber(s) asynchronously.
-Subscribers register the event against the topic showing interest in the messages.
+Subscribers register for the event against the topic showing interest in the messages.
 When a message is published on the topic, it delivers this message to the subscriber(s).

 Topic Deletion Notification

 In case a topic is deleted, it deletes all messages and related meta-info from the cache.
 Hence, the subscriber and publisher must be notified of this deletion because of the following reasons:

 The subscriber might be waiting for incoming messages from the registered topic.
-Once the topic does not exist, the subscribers can then handle their execution accordingly through event notification and prevent an infinite waiting state.
+Once the topic is deleted, the subscribers can then handle their execution accordingly through event notifications and prevent an infinite waiting state.

-The publisher can prevent sending messages to a non-existing topic and handle any pending payloads and future execution accordingly.
+The publisher can avoid sending messages to a non-existing topic and handle any pending payloads and future execution accordingly.